asamy/ksm/README.md

 ## Requirements

 - An Intel processor (with VT-x and EPT support)
-- A working C compiler (GCC or CLang or Microsoft compiler aka CL).
-CLang may not be able to compile it and is not tested.
+- A working C compiler (GCC or Microsoft compiler aka CL are supported)

 ## Supported Kernels